Seville Museums

 Museo de Bellas Artes

-The Museum of Fine Arts, which now hosts one of the most important collections of Spanish paintings of the 15th to the 20th centuries, was founded by royal decree in 1835, and has been housed in its present location, since 1839.
+The Museum of Fine Arts, which now hosts one of the most important collections of Spanish paintings of the 15th to the 20th centuries, was founded by royal decree in 1835, and has been housed in its present location since 1839.
 The building itself, formerly the la Merced convent, dates from the early 17th century, and is the work of Juan de Oviedo.
 The arrangement of the galleries around its three large patios allows the visitor to take a journey through time, viewing works by such masters as Velázquez, Murillo, Ribera, El Greco, Zurbarán and Valdés Leal.
 The Murillo collection, which can be seen in the convent church, is particularly impressive.
 There is also a shop and café for visitors, and behind the scenes are archives, restoration studios, and a library and research centre.

 Photographs and videos not permitted.

-Plaza del Museo, 9.
+Plaza del Museo, 9

-Phone 954 786 500
+Tel 954 786 500

 Centro Andaluz de Arte Contemporanéo